mkaulfers/hardcore-seasons/README.md

 But what to do when the loot count doesn't divide evenly?
 No worries, in those cases, the remaining items will be distributed to the top-tier participant based on survival duration and activity.
 It indeed adds an extra incentive for participants to strive to outlive and outlast others.

 ## Encouraging Hardcore Play
 Hardcore Seasons is tailored to stimulate and augment the hardcore gameplay experience.
-A mix of competition, thrill, and lucrative seasonRewards — this plugin balances challenge with accessibility, promising a captivating experience that lures participants back, time and time again.
+A mix of competition, thrill, and lucrative seasonal rewards — this plugin balances challenge with accessibility, promising a captivating experience that lures participants back, time and time again.
 Embrace the hardcore experience like never before!
-So, gear up and get ready to claim your seasonRewards with Hardcore Seasons!
+So, gear up and get ready to claim your seasonal rewards with Hardcore Seasons!

 # Default Config
 ```yaml